ollama/ollama/docs/faq.md

 ## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?

-No, Ollama runs 100% locally wherever it is installed.
-Other than downloading the models, Ollama never reaches out anywhere, and models are never updated using your questions and answers.
+No, Ollama runs entirely locally, and conversation data will never leave your machine.

 ## How can I use Ollama in Visual Studio Code?